-Through the mediums of painting (Katherine Cooper), photography (Peter Walsh), poetry (Ron Moss), woodwork (Toby Muir-Wilson) and sculpture and jewellery (Sophie Carnell), each of the artists involved bring their own particular viewpoint to the project.
+Through the mediums of painting (Katherine Cooper), photography (Peter Walsh), sculpture (Gerhard Mausz), woodwork (Toby Muir Wilson), printmaking/drawing (Di Masters) and jewellery (Sophie Carnell), each of the artists involved bring their own particular viewpoint to the project.
 All of the artists live and work in Tasmania and have established merit in their chosen fields of practice.

 Science communication to the general public is never easy.
 The general public can easily be overwhelmed or quickly lose interest in the complexities of scientific research.
 Conversely, the scientist often feels the science is too easily distorted or trivialised when attempts are summarised into a 1 minute news bite or 5 minute segment.

 Art provides a mechanism to engage the general public.
 Almost always, the goal of the artist is to hook the viewer’s interest with something visually stimulating, then lead them into a deeper experience.
 Most art is multi-layered and attempts to draw the viewer into the artists experience step by step.
 The viewers initial interest is drawn to a simple, visually pleasing object (like a bower bird is drawn to brightly coloured objects).
-The skill of the artist is then to hold the viewers attention, unravelling a story piece by piece as their senses move around and through the artists work.
+The skill of the artist is then to hold the viewers attention, unravelling a story, piece by piece, as their senses move around and through the artists work.